 And lucky me, Berney wasn’t at my house when they came out of the oven, so I got first pick of which fluffy, frosting-covered roll I wanted.
 YUM.

-- 2 Tablespoons Earth Balance shortening, softened to room temperature
+- 2 Tbsp Earth Balance shortening or butter, softened to room temp

 - 1 cup powdered sugar

-- Transfer the dough to a lightly floured surface and knead it with your hands for about 5-6 minutes.
-Form the dough into a ball and transfer it to a bowl lightly coated with non-stick spray.
-Cover the dough with plastic wrap and let sit in a warm place until doubled in size, about 1 1/2 hours.
-I usually place mine in a non-heated oven to rise.
+- Transfer the dough to a lightly floured surface and knead for 5-6 minutes.
+Form the dough into a ball and transfer to a bowl lightly coated with oil.
+Cover bowl with plastic wrap and let sit in a warm place until doubled in size, at least 1 ½ hours.
+I usually place mine in a non-heated oven.

-- Preheat oven to 375°F. Leave the rolls loosely covered with the aluminum foil and bake for about 25-30 minutes (mine took about 27 minutes), until they are barely light golden in color.
-Transfer the pan to a rack to cool for about 15 minutes.
+- Preheat oven to 375°F. Leave the rolls loosely covered with foil and bake for 26-28 minutes, or until lightly golden.
+Allow to cool for 10-15 minutes before glazing.

-- In a small bowl, mix together all of the glaze ingredients and drizzle over the rolls before serving.
+- For the glaze, stir together all glaze ingredients and drizzle over rolls before serving.